SPSG-Hub/SPSG-Hub.github.io/content/pages/resources/instructor_perspective.md

 A third approach is to have the project continue on with the subsequent course in the sequence, but with a different team.
 With this approach there is still the need for strong transition documentation, but students have sources of expertise in their classroom.
-While in may seem less intuitive than keeping teams with their original project, we have found this approach along with reshuffling teams in the subsequent course to actually be our preferred approach from a learning
+While it may seem less intuitive than keeping teams with their original project, we have found this approach along with reshuffling teams in the subsequent course to actually be our preferred approach from a learning